The Ultimate Guide to Hubspot Lead Scoring

 Best Practices for Lead and Account Scoring

-One of the core problems with lead scoring in Hubspot is that the data housed within the platform is relatively limited.
-Hubspot doesn't store the important behavioral data that you care about, as it’s limited to the fields that exist in Hubspot.
-Because Hubspot is a CRM (customer relationship management) platform, most of the data is sales-related.
-This means you won't have a full 360-degree view of your customer.
+One of Hubspot's core problems with lead scoring is that the data housed within the platform is relatively limited.
+Hubspot doesn't store your important behavioral data.
+Most of the data is sales-related, so you don't have a full 360-degree view of your customer.

-Defining Your Scoring Model in the Data Warehouse
+Building Your Lead Score in the Data Warehouse